sheidkamp/kgateway/devel/contributing/releasing.md

 ```

 ### Previous Versions
 The [Kgateway.dev repo](https://github.com/kgateway-dev/kgateway.dev) does not use branches to support documentation for previous versions.
 It uses versioned folders and conrefs.
-See [PR 447](https://github.com/kgateway-dev/kgateway.dev/pull/447/files) as example of updating v2.0.4 to v2.0.5 when v2.1.0 was the latest release
+See [PR 447](https://github.com/kgateway-dev/kgateway.dev/pull/447/files) asan example of updating v2.0.4 to v2.0.5 when v2.1.0 was the latest release

 ### Push Changes (All Versions)